TransFiner: A Full-Scale Refinement Approach for Multiple Object Tracking: Related work

 By exploring the joint space of inputs and outputs, refinement can generally be divided into multi- and single-step approaches.
 The former involves iterative correction \cite{carreira2016human,tang2021recurrent} and cascaded rectification \cite{gidaris2017detect}.
 Contrastively, the latter simply attaches an independent module to the original model \cite{chen2018cascaded,fieraru2018learning,tang2021look,moon2019posefix,wang2021drt,yang2021remot}, yielding the refined results in a single pass.

 MOT refinement focuses on optimizing detections and associations, and existing methods \cite{yang2021remot,wang2021drt} fall into the second category outlined above.
-ReMoT \cite{yang2021remot} enhances the tracklets of objects through a \textit{split-then-merge} strategy, reducing the identity switches.
-However, this is not the primary cause of performance degradation.
+ReMoT \cite{yang2021remot} enhances the tracklets of objects through a \textit{split-then-merge} strategy, reducing the identity switches, which, however, are not primary causes of performance degradation.
 Alternatively, DRT \cite{wang2021drt} refines the detection results from ambiguous patches, resulting in decent improvements.
-Nevertheless, due to the patch-based nature, the scope of post-processing is limited to a predefined area, making it different from full-scale refinement and failing to strengthen association performance for the original tracker effortlessly.
+Nevertheless, due to the patch-based nature, the scope of post-processing is limited to a predefined area, making it different from full-scale refinement and failing to strengthen association performance effortlessly, over the original tracker.
 These inspire the design of TransFiner, a full-scale and single-step approach to refine MOT on detection and association.